Call me for your free initial consultation: 240.888.7778 (my personal cell), or email me at, info@PPRSUS.com.

 n) Prison Placement within 500 driving miles of the defendant’s legal residence (which appears ‘aspirational’ on the part of the BOP)

 o) If an FPC is a choice, demonstrating the difference between a Freestanding FPC vs a Satellite Minimum Camp could be valuable to your client.

 p) Psychology Program Eligibility

 q) RDAP Eligibility

-r) Military Veteran: There is 1 facility in the BOP, with a dedicated wing just for veterans, where they learn to train service guide dogs for veterans who have either PTSD or other disabilities, while also training service guide dogs for other military service missions.
+s) Military Veteran: There is 1 facility in the BOP, with a dedicated wing just for veterans, where they learn to train service guide dogs for veterans who have either PTSD or other disabilities, or for other military service missions.

 What to bring when self-surrendering:

 2. Prescriptions for medications (4 weeks recommended), at worst they are thrown out, at best they are available for your use.
 When surrendering on weekends or holidays the BOP may allow these to be used if not available from their onsite pharmacy.
 Prescriptions are also needed for medical devices, glasses, etc., as long as they are not made with metal.

 3. ID: birth certificate, passport, driver’s license, and social security card.